 Testing & Troubleshooting

 I'd prefer to not connect my OBD board to my vehicle for initial testing.
-Can I test it on
+Can I test it on the bench?

 Connecting to a PC